> Other English exercises on the same topics: Adjectives | Adverbs | Grammar [Change theme] | |

 In order to determine the grammatical category of a word, (its NATURE), the words preceding and following it must always be considered.

-- modal auxiliary (can/ could/ may/ might/ should etc.) is always followed by the BASE VERB .
+- a modal auxiliary (can/ could/ may/ might/ should etc.) is always followed by the BASE VERB .

 - TO is followed either by a verb (then, it is an infinitive : to go/ to work/ to run) or, by a noun/ pronoun (it's a preposition = ... to school/ ... to him); yet, TO and FRO is adverbial.
-Prepositions are usually followed by a NOUN (- in the garden/ on the table / under the book...
+Prepositions are usually followed by a NOUN (- in the garden/ on the table / under the book...)
 The preposition "OF" is either followed by a noun or a verb + ING.

 - dozens of eggs/ the door of the class room= NOUN + of + NOUN = the second noun complements the first one // tired of working= adjective+ OF +verb + ING